zerocurrencycoin/Java-Swing-Desktop-Wallet/README.md

 1. Operating system and tools

-   As of April 2017 (ZERO v1.0.6) this program is mostly tested on Linux.
+   As of April 2017 (Ƶero v1.0.6) this program is mostly tested on Linux.
 The Linux tools you need to build and run the Wallet GUI are Git, Java (JDK7 or later) and Ant.
 If using Ubuntu Linux, they may be installed via command:
    ```